Extended-Thunder/send-later/index.md

 then send us the resulting debug log.
 Here are the instructions for how to do that.

-1. Click on "Send Later" at the bottom of the main Thunderbird window and select "Send Later Preferences", or select "Add-ons\> Send Later" from the main menu button, or select Go to "Tools \> Add-on Preferences \> Send Later" from the toolbar.
+1. Click on "Send Later" at the bottom of the main Thunderbird window and select "Send Later Preferences".
-2. Click on the "Advanced" tab.
-3. Change "Console log level" to "All" (or whatever other value I tell you to change it to).
+2. Change "Console log level" to "All" (or whatever other value I tell you to change it to).
-4. Click on "OK".
-5. In the main Thunderbird window, type Ctrl-Shift-J to open the error console.
+3. In the main Thunderbird window, type `Ctrl-Shift-J` to open the error console.
-6. Click the little trash can icon in the upper corner to clear the window.
+4. Click the little trash can icon in the upper corner to clear the window.
-7. Do whatever task I told you to do with debug logging enabled.
+5. Do whatever task I told you to do with debug logging enabled.
-8. Repeat steps 1-4 above, but this time change the setting to "Fatal" instead of "All".
+6. Repeat steps 1 and 2 above, but this time change the setting to "Fatal" or "Info" instead of "All".
-9. Right click on one of the messages in the error console window and select "Select All".
+7. Right click on one of the messages in the error console window and click "Select All".
-10. Copy and paste the selected messages into an email message to us.
+8. Copy and paste the selected messages into an email message to us.

 Helping to improve the add-on
 -----------------------------------------------

-### Translations
+### <a name="translate"></a>Translations

 **NOTE:** This information about translating is currently out-of-date because we are not yet set up to manage translations for the new version